 Therefore, we resolve to work collaboratively with local governments, utilities within the county and energy stakeholders to seek mutually beneficial relationships that increase our utilization of clean energy and energy efficiency, lower our dependence on non-renewable sources of energy and increase our self-sufficiency.

-Therefore, we resolve to incentivize businesses and contractors in Washington County to use sustainable practices and pursue energy efficiency, including the use of sustainability measures in building practices and procurement process when hiring contractors for the development of roads and government facilities.
+Therefore, we resolve to encourage businesses and contractors in Washington County to use sustainable practices and pursue energy efficiency, including the use of sustainability measures in building practices and procurement process when hiring contractors for the development of roads and government facilities.

-Therefore, we resolve to encourage businesses and individuals to

-reduce energy emissions through a proactive educational program to discourage vehicle idling and cold engine starts

-purchase cleaner vehicles with higher smog ratings and to reduce vehicle miles driven

-adopt other emission reduction measures.

-Lastly, we further resolve to create a steering committee composed of local government representatives, non-government organizations, utilities, businesses and citizens with the mission to investigate how local governments in the county, businesses and citizens, can increase their energy efficiency, reduce emissions, increase sustainable practices and minimize the negative impact of energy usage on the health and safety of our citizens and our economy by setting specific emission reduction goals for an efficient and economical energy future based primarily on clean, renewable sources of energy that improve air quality and our quality of life.
+Lastly, we further resolve to participate in a task force composed of local government representatives, non-government organizations, utilities, businesses and citizens with the mission to investigate how local governments in the county, businesses and citizens, could act to reduce emissions.

+Reference: Utah 2019 HCR002 Concurrent Resolution Supporting Renewable and Sustainable Energy Options to Promote Rural Economic Development